majakudlicka/Web-Assembly-Playground/notes.md

 (MDN)

-!Note: Most WebAssembly module developers will code in languages like C and Rust and then compile to WebAssembly, but there are other ways to create a WebAssembly module.
+!Note: You are not supposed to write in Web Assembly.
+Most WebAssembly module developers will code in languages like C and Rust and then compile to WebAssembly, but there are other ways to create a WebAssembly module.
 For example, there is an experimental (early-stage) tool that helps you build a WebAssembly module using TypeScript, or you can code in the text representation of WebAssembly directly.